celsodasecond/PyTxtToCSV/README.md

 # PyTxtToCSV
-Batch convert txt files to csv files using Pandas
+Batch convert txt files to csv files using Pandas and Jupyter Notebook Used in data pre-processing while doing a tool for thesis entitled "Continuous Filipino Sign Language Recognition"